 FastMatch offers to liquidity providers the ability to convert their quotes into orders.
 The conversion helps liquidity providers constrained by IT resources to place orders on FastMatch’s central limit order book.
 Liquidity providers that opted for the conversion of their quotes into orders, have to accept 100% of trades for FastMatch

 FastMatch is using flexible matching logic to match orders and quotes.
 If there are two orders at the same price, the larger size wins the entire counterparty order; there is no pro-rata allocation.
 When sorting by price, orders are sorted according to their limit price; quotes (last look) are sorted according to their adjusted limit price.
-FastMatch adjusts quotes’ prices according to its patent-pending flexible matching logic.
+FastMatch adjusts quotes’ prices according to its flexible matching logic.
 FastMatch adjusts prices of quotes only for priority sorting purposes during the match.
 Such adjustments are not reflected in the prices FastMatch disseminates in the market data.
-Flexible Matching is a patent- pending adjustment mechanism of adjusting quotes’ prices based on liquidity provider’s fill rate, response time and market impact.
+Flexible Matching is an adjustment mechanism of adjusting quotes’ prices based on liquidity provider’s fill rate, response time and market impact.
 The fill rate is how often a liquidity provider accepts vs. rejects a trade from FastMatch.
 Response time is how quickly a liquidity provider accepts or rejects a trade.
 Market impact is how far the market moves in the direction of the taker once the taker’s order was sent to a liquidity provider.
 The fill rate, response time and market impact information is recorded by FastMatch every time a maker and a taker interact.
 This information is used in the new matches to adjust the quote price of the makers that provide poor fill rates, long response times and large market impact.
 The adjusted price is then used only for sorting purposes during the match.